 3. Where and how to apply for your visa

-You will not be able to apply for your Student visa from within the UK unless you are already in the UK with a Student visa for previous study and you meet specific academic progress conditions or you have a visa type which allows switching into the Student Route.
-Our page on applying for a Student visa in the UK explains the limited circumstances in which you can apply here.
-You MUST not come to the UK as a visitor or without a visa as you will not be able to make a Student visa application from within the UK and you will not be able to start your course.
+If you are already in the UK, you may be able to apply in-UK for your student visa, though not if you are here as a visitor or without a visa.
+Our page on applying for a Student visa in the UK explains circumstances in which you can apply here.
+You MUST not come to the UK as a visitor or without a visa as you will not be able to make a Student visa application from within the UK or start your course.

 For those applying for a Student visa:

 - There is a maximum five year time limit for study on courses at undergraduate degree level with exceptions for some courses.
-The time limits for postgraduate study were removed under the new Immigration System introduced on 5 October 2020;
+There are now no time limits for postgraduate study

-- The amount of maintenance you need to show is £1015 a month;
+- The financial requirement for your living expenses you may need to show is £1023 a month

-- If you will be or are currently living in University accommodation you will only be able to offset a maximum of £1265 against the amount you have to show for maintenance (if you will be or are currently living in University accommodation) even if you have paid more than this to the University;
+- If you will be living in University accommodation you will only be able to offset a maximum of £1,334 paid in advance against the amount you need to show for living expense even if you have paid more than this to the University

 4. Tuberculosis (TB) Screening